 Sedatives, hypnotics or anxiolytics (ex: sleeping pills or downers)

 Computer (ex: internet, social networking sites, cybersex or online gambling)

 Eating (ex: overeating, bingeing or purging)

 Gambling (ex: scratch tickets, lottery, poker/cards. casinos or slots)

 Sex (ex: porn, cybersex or multiple partners)

 Signs & Symptpms

-While in many cases the use of substances or addictive activities are non habit forming, once a person becomes addicted the effects are life changing:
+While in many cases, the misuse of substances or addictive activities can be non-habit forming, once a person becomes addicted the effects are life changing:

 Behavioral Addiction signs: